 Youth With A Mission

-The University of the Nations was born out of Youth With A Mission (YWAM).
-YWAM is a highly-decentralized international movement of Christians from many denominations dedicated to presenting the person of Jesus Christ to this generation, to mobilizing as many as possible to help in the task, and to training and equipping believers for their part in fulfilling the Great Commission.
-As citizens of God’s kingdom, YWAM staff seek to love, worship, and obey their Lord, to love and serve His Body, the Church, and to present the whole Gospel for the whole person throughout the whole world.
+The University of the Nations was born out of Youth With A Mission (YWAM), a highly decentralized international movement of Christians from many denominations dedicated to presenting the person of Jesus Christ to this generation and to training and equipping many believers in that endeavor.
+As citizens of God’s kingdom, YWAM staff seek to love, worship, and obey their Lord, to love and serve His Body, the Church, and to present the whole gospel for the whole person throughout the whole world.

 University of the Nations: History

-In 1978 the Pacific & Asia Christian University (PACU) was founded in Kona, Hawaii.
-PACU was founded to train students as Gospel messengers in all the foundational areas of society (referred to as “mind moulders”) worldwide.
-A development guide was written to create seven faculties and several multi-disciplinary centres that would educate and train students in these subject areas.
-A master plan for the campus was prepared by a team of planners and architects who carefully considered the best environment for implementing the founding principles of the University.
+Pacific & Asia Christian University (PACU) was founded in 1978 in Kona, Hawaii, USA.
+It was founded to train students in ministering the love of Christ and teaching others according to the command of Christ to make disciples of all nations, in all spheres of society.
+A development guide was written to create seven colleges/faculties and several multidisciplinary centres that would develop schools, seminars, and other training modules in these subject areas.
+A master plan for the campus was prepared by a team of planners and architects who carefully considered the best environment for implementing the founding principles of the university.

 Schools were developed rapidly in many nations and on six continents.
 Many of these schools were linked with PACU.
 However, the regional and local names no longer reflected the worldwide scope and unity of the various higher education activities.
 The Board of Regents unanimously adopted the new name, University of the Nations (U of N), at their meeting in 1988.
 The name change took place officially on June 2, 1989.